-IP address change after order restoration.
+IP address change after order restoration

 Instructions on changing the IP address after restoring the order for Ubuntu, Debian, CentOS, Fedora, RHEL distributions.